mozilla-ai/lumigator/docs/source/operations-guide/kubernetes.md

 s3Bucket: "example-bucket-name"  # Name of the S3 bucket you want to use.
 AWSAccessKey: "EXAMPLE_AWS_ACCESS_KEY"  # AWS access key.
 AWSSecretKey: "EXAMPLE_AWS_SECRET_KEY"  # AWS secret key.
-s3EndpointURL: "https://example-s3-endpoint.com"  # URL of the S3 endpoint.
-Change this if using a different provider.
-AWSEndpointURL: "https://example-aws-endpoint.com"  # URL of the AWS endpoint.
-Typically matches the S3EndpointURL.
 rayAddress: "example-ray-cluster-head-address"  # Address of the Ray cluster head service.
 If you use the Ray cluster deployed with the backend chart, the value is the first word of your helm release name + -lumigator-kuberay-head-svc
-rayPort: "8265"  # Port to connect to the Ray service.
-Usually 8265.

 ray-cluster:
   head: